Care of Silver

-- Silver will tarnish whenever it is exposed to oxygen; keeping it in enclosed spaces like display cabinets or flatware storage chests will vastly reduce the rate at which it tarnishes.
+- Silver will tarnish whenever it is exposed to oxygen or sulphur; keeping it in enclosed spaces like display cabinets or flatware storage chests will vastly reduce the rate at which it tarnishes.
 If you place Hagerty or 3M Protection Strips in your display cabinet (or any enclosed space) the rate of tarnish will be reduced further still.

 - Keep your silver dry whenever possible.
 Tap water and food residue can cause tarnish and stains if left in contact with your silver for a significant length of time.
 Resist the temptation to leave the dishes for the morning after a dinner party and definitely do not leave your silver to “soak” overnight.
 If you want to reduce cleaning frequency it is critical that your silver is completely dry before you put it away.

-- Salt is really the only food that is corrosive to silver.
+- Salt is the most common food that is corrosive to silver.
 Silver should never have direct contact with salt and whenever possible you should avoid prolonged contact with salty foods (overnight for example).
 Eggs and other foods that contain sulphur will cause silver to tarnish on contact.
 Also avoid direct contact with bleach, plastic wrap, plastic bags and especially rubber bands.

 - For long-term storage, you should make sure your silver is clean and dry.
 Then pack it in clean tissue or cloth and put it inside a sealed plastic bag.

-You can cut the cleaning time of your silver significantly by following these silver cleaning tips:
+You can cut the cleaning time of your silver significantly by following these tips:

 - For your sideboard, coffee table and other display silver, Silver Polishing Gloves or Cloths will quickly and easily remove light tarnish.
 If you do this regularly you really can go months without getting out the polish.

 - Use a quality silver polish containing a tarnish preventive ingredient for cleaning antique silver, such as Goddard’s.
 The preventive ingredient slows down the tarnishing process so your silver will stay clean longer.